Sarah Solemani: Awards and acclaim

 Solemani was awarded third place in the Barry Amiel and Norman Melburn Trust/New Statesman Prize for New Political Writing on the subject: "Do women's rights remain the privilege of the developed world?" in 2005.

 In 2011, Solemani won the Royal Television Society award for best Comedy Performance for her role in Him & Her along with her co-star Russell Tovey.
 In 2012, Solemani was named one of the year's Broadcast Hot Shots.

 Activism

-Solemani is against the criminalisation of sex work, and has been a champion for sex worker rights since 2002.
+Solemani is against the criminalisation of sex work, and has been a champion for sex workers' rights since 2002.
 She was nominated by the English Collective of Prostitutes (ECP) to represent them in Parliament in order to halt further efforts to criminalise clients.
 She was an active supporter of former shadow Home Secretary Yvette Cooper in the 2015 Labour leadership contest.
 She has introduced Cooper at various Labour Party events and has contributed to her speeches.